KaituoDev/developers/README.md

-### Kaituo Developers
+***Kaituo Developers***

 Welcome, developers!
+Before doing anything, please ensure that you are a member of the Minecraft server called 无限开拓.
-For those who want to join us, create an issue!
+For those who want to join our minigame development, create an issue!